shivjais1807/BuddyTalk/README.md

 ## Usage

-1. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the Connect Me application.
+1. Open your browser and visit [http://localhost:3000](http://localhost:3000) to access the BuddyTalk application.

 2. Type your username and room number you want to enter.